Mackay (suburb), Queensland: History

 The Central Mackay Seventh-Day Adventist Church opened at 89 Milton Street on Sunday 31 March 1935.

-The State Conference of the Queensland Country Womens Association held in Mackay in 1954 at the Mackay Branch of the QCWA Rooms at 43 Gordon Street, Mackay.
+The State Conference of the Queensland Country Women's Association held in Mackay in 1954 at the Mackay Branch of the QCWA Rooms at 43 Gordon Street, Mackay.

 Although Maltese immigrants came to the Mackay area as early as 1883, it was not until in 1944 when Australia's immigration policy was changed to recognise Maltese people as "white British subjects" (and hence acceptable as immigrants under the White Australia policy) that significant numbers of Maltese immigrated to Australia.
 Many of the Maltese immigrants to Queensland came to Mackay to work in the sugarcane fields and later purchased sugarcane plantations of their own.
 In 2021, the Mackay Regional Council gave approval for the Maltese community to erect bronze statues of 3 Maltese men sitting on the corner of Victoria and Wood Streets (a popular meeting place for the Maltese community).
 The statues will be based on a 1994 photo, which is currently in a plaque at the site.
 The statues are expected to be completed by April 2024.

 Mackay Opportunity School opened in 1960.
 On 29 August 1981, it was renamed Mackay Special School.
 It closed on 7 May 1997.

 Kutta Mulla Gorinna Special Assistance School opened in 2018.